-- 5. Complete training on critical incident, abuse, neglect, and exploitation reporting; - 6.
-Complete SDCB member specific training; the evaluation of training needs is determined by the SDCB member or his/her legal representative; member is also responsible for providing and arranging for provider training and supervising provider performance; training expenses for paid providers cannot be paid for with the SDCB member's SDBC annual budget; - 7.
-Individual RN/LPN providers must be licensed by the New Mexico State Board of Nursing as an RN or LPN; and - 8.
-Meet any other service qualifications, as specified in the SDCB rules and Managed Care Policy Manual.
+NMAC and an abuse registry screening pursuant to NMSA 1978, Section 27-7a-1 et seq. and 8.11.6 NMAC and the National Sex Offender Registry; - 5.
+Complete training on critical incident, abuse, neglect, and exploitation reporting; - 6.
+Complete member specific training; the evaluation of training needs is determined by the member or his/her legal representative; member is also responsible for providing and arranging for employee training and supervising employee performance; training expenses for paid employees cannot be paid for with the SDCB-member's annual budget;